-Dr. Xiao Hu is an acting professor at the Nell Hodgson Woodruff School of Nursing, an associated professor at department of Computer Sciences at College of Arts and Sciences, and a program faculty, and a program faculty member at department of Biomedical Informatics at School of Medicine.
+Dr. Xiao Hu is a Professor at the Nell Hodgson Woodruff School of Nursing, an associated professor at department of Computer Sciences at College of Arts and Sciences, and a program faculty, and a program faculty member at department of Biomedical Informatics at School of Medicine.
 Dr. Hu is also the Associate Director of the Center for Data Science.
 Dr. Hu earned bachelor’s and master’s of science degrees in biomedical engineering at the University of Electronic Science and Technology in Chengdu, China.
 He then studied at UCLA, receiving a PhD in biomedical engineering in 2004.
 Most recently.
 Dr. Hu was an Ann Henshaw Gardiner Distinguished Professor of Nursing at Duke University.
 At Duke, Dr. Hu taught data analytics and mentored PhD students and junior faculty.
 He held appointments in the Pratt School of Engineering (Electrical & Computer Engineering/ Biomedical Engineering) and the School of Medicine (Neurology; Biostatistics and Bioinformatics and Surgery).
 His teams collaborated closely with a variety of partners, including healthcare providers, surgeons, intensivists, cardiologists, the FDA and even NASA.
 Before teaching at Duke, he held faculty positions at UCLA and UCSF

 Hu conducts research at the intersection of computational and health sciences where he develops signal processing, mathematical modeling, machine learning, and deep learning algorithms to transform physiological and clinical data into actionable information for improving patient care.
 Through his research, Hu has created knowledge advancing the relationship among clinicians, scientists, engineers, innovators, policy makers, and healthcare administrators.